neelchauhan/www.neelc.org/content/posts/hpe-ml110-gen11-noise.md

 closet.
 And oh, it'll run cooler.

 Keep in mind that there might be some performance penalty as it's on a low power mode.
-I haven't done benchmarks so I don't know my how muhc.
+I haven't done benchmarks so I don't know my how much.